-The Group has re-filed for its exploration licences with the Papua New Guinea Department of Petroleum and Energy, which once processed will re-commence commitment requirements.
-The Group awaits correspondence from the Department in this regard.
-An impairment provision has previously been raised in the Group accounts in relation to all of the exploration licences held by CSP (PNG) in accordance with Australian Accounting Standard requirements.
+An impairment provision has previously been raised in the Group accounts in relation to all of the exploration expenditure incurred on the licences held by CSP (PNG) in accordance with Australian Accounting Standard requirements.
 The Group will review its exploration results and may, in the future, choose to relinquish all or part of one or more PPLs and focus its efforts and funds on the other PPLs.